Why AI-Native Matters

 Core Capabilities

-When you sign up, EVM and Solana wallets are provisioned for you automatically — no extra steps required.
-From there, your agent (or you) can:
+When you sign up, EVM, Solana, Bitcoin, and Sui wallets are provisioned for you automatically — no extra steps required.
+From there, your agent (or you) can:- Send & Receive — Transfer tokens to any address on supported chains

 - Check Balances — View holdings across all provisioned wallets